 Many policyholders are frustrated when their homeowner’s insurer refuses to process their property damage claim in a timely manner, but they, nonetheless, attempt to pursue a fair resolution without the benefit of an experienced Florida insurance claims attorney.
-This decision can have extremely unsatisfactory results because insurance carriers have a team of adjusters, experts, insurance defense attorneys, and virtually limitless financial resources to protect their bottom line.
-When an individual policyholder takes on a large insurance carrier without legal representation, the complexity in understanding applicable law and the languages of policies can make it difficult to prevail without a proven Miami homeowner’s insurance lawyer.
+This decision can have very unsatisfactory results because insurance carriers have a team of adjusters, experts, insurance defense attorneys, and virtually limitless financial resources to protect their bottom line.
+When an individual policyholder takes on a large insurance carrier without legal representation, the complexity in understanding applicable law and the languages of policies can make it difficult to prevail without the assistance of an experienced insurance claims lawyer.

 On appeal, the court indicated that the controlling principle is that the intent of the parties must control the court’s interpretation unless the policy language is ambiguous.
 The court indicated that a policy is ambiguous when there are two reasonable interpretations when the policy is read as a whole.
 When the relevant terms are ambiguous, the insurance policy must be construed in terms most favorable to the policyholder.